wp-plugins/post-state-tags/readme.txt

 == Frequently Asked Questions ==

+= Where are the settings? =

+You can click the Settings link on the plugin install screen, or find it under SETTINGS: Post State Tags.

-= Are there any settings?
-Can I change colors, icons, disable icons?  =
+= Can I change colors? =

-Under SETTINGS, there is a Post State Tags settings page where you can do the following:
-* Enable/disable the plugin
-* Enable/disable the display of the tag icons
-* Pick new primary colors, the lighter background color is automatically calculated using RGB/HSL values
+Yes.
+In the settings admin screen, you can change the color values using the color picker.
+The lighter background color is automatically calculated using RGB/HSL values.

-* Pick new dashicons
+= Can I change icons? =

+Yes.
+In the settings admin screen, you can pick new dash icons using the picker, or enter the dash icon class, see [DashIcons](https://developer.wordpress.org/resource/dashicons/).

+= Can I temporarily disable the plugin? =

+Yes.
+In the settings admin screen, there is a checkbox to disable the output (preserve settings).

+= Can I hide the little dash icons? =

+Yes.
+In the settings admin screen, there is a checkbox to disable the tag icons (if you prefer).

 == Screenshots ==